Al Khor (city): Al Khor Road

+In 2020, an Olympic cycling track was opened to the public.
+It stretches for almost 33 km to the immediate west of the highway.
+A 38 km long pedestrian path with 18 underpasses, opened in 2021 which was connected to the cycling path.
+In September 2020, the development was entered into the Guinness Book of World Records for two separate accolades: having the longest unbroken expanse of paved asphalt at 25.275 km, and having the most expansive cycling track connected to the highway, at 32.8 km.

 Rail

 As of 2019, the elevated Al Khor Metro Station is under construction, having been launched during Phase 1A.
 Once completed, it will be part of Doha Metro's Red Line North.

-Administration
+Central Municipal Council

-When free elections of the Central Municipal Council first took place in Qatar during 1999, Al Khor was designated the seat of constituency no. 26.
-It would remain the headquarters of constituency no. 26 for the next three consecutive elections until the fifth municipal elections in 2015, when it was made the headquarters of constituency no. 25.
+When free elections of the Central Municipal Council first took place in Qatar in 1999, Al Khor was designated the seat of constituency no. 26.
+It would remain the seat of constituency no. 26 for the next three consecutive elections until the fifth municipal elections in 2015, when it was made the seat of constituency no. 25.
 Also included in its constituency is Simaisma, Al Daayen Village, north Lusail, and Ras Matbakh.
 In the inaugural municipal elections in 1999, Rashid Jassim Al-Mohannadi won the elections, receiving 63.3%, or 283 votes.
 The runner-up candidate was Saleh Majed Al-Mohannadi, whose share of the votes was 12.3%, or 54 votes.
 Voter turnout was 83.4% Al-Mohannadi retained his seat in the 2002 elections.
 For the 2007 elections, Saqer Saeed Al-Mohannadi was elected.
 He once again won the next elections in 2011 to retain his seat.
 The 2015 elections saw Nasser Ibrahim Al-Mohannadi elected constituent representative.